vukrosic/pretraining-llms-with-nvfp4/NVFP4_tutorial.md

 ### 1. Mixed-Precision Strategy

-Quantizing the entire model to FP4 can lead to divergence.
+Quantizing the entire model to FP4 can lead to divergence (model stops learning).
 A mixed-precision approach is crucial for stability.

 **Implementation:**
 *   Use NVFP4 for the majority of GEMM operations within the linear (fully-connected) layers.
-*   Maintain a small percentage of numerically sensitive layers (approx. 15%, primarily the final layers of the network) in a higher precision format like BF16 or FP8.
+*   Maintain a small percentage of numerically sensitive linear layers (approx. 15%) in a higher precision format like BF16.
+The paper found that the **final layers** of the network are the most sensitive, as they require a greater dynamic range and more precision than FP4 can provide.
+Keeping the first and last few blocks of the model in a higher format is often sufficient to ensure stable training.
-*   Keep embeddings, normalization layers, attention mechanisms, and optimizer states in higher precision (BF16 or FP32).
+*   Keep other critical components in their original precision (BF16 or FP32) to ensure numerical stability.
+This includes embeddings, the output projection head, normalization layers, non-linearities, and most parts of the attention mechanism (softmax, etc.).
+Only the large GEMM operations in the transformer blocks are targeted for FP4 quantization.

 ### 2. Outlier Management with Random Hadamard Transforms (RHT)